dokyun-kim4/Neato-Navigation/README.md

 Refactored by: Dokyun Kim

 This is a collection of projects from Olin College's QEA II course.
-The original code written during the course has been refactored and explained in detail.
+The original code written during the course has been refactored with added explanations.

 ## How to use
 Download the folder of a project you would like to see.
 Follow the instructions on `main.mlx` for the project walkthrough.